ministryofjustice/hmpps-github-actions/README.md

 To perform a release:

-* Update the WORKFLOW_VERSION across the project
+* Update the WORKFLOW_VERSION across the project (if doing a major release)
 * Ensure the `CHANGELOG.md` has been updated
 * Create a pull request and get it merged
 * Create a new release, and select create new tag, incrementing the version appropriately.